Vitamin C is a vital nutrient for health. It helps form and maintain bones, skin, and blood vessels. It is also an antioxidant.

 After taking supplements for 4 months, the participants’ glucose levels and blood pressure improved, compared with taking a placebo.
 This suggests that vitamin C could, one day, be a treatment for diabetes.

 However, both groups saw similar increases in iron, suggesting that vitamin C supplementation is unnecessary for this purpose.

 Air pollution consists of various substances and chemicals that can have a negative impact on people’s health.

 During an allergic reaction, the immune system triggers an inflammatory response that can lead to symptoms such as swelling and hives.
 During this process, the body produces ROS, which can lead to oxidative stress.

 They also found evidence to suggest that low vitamin C levels were common in people with allergies.

-Many people believe that vitamin C can cure a common cold, but research has not confirmed this.
+Many people believe that vitamin C can cure a common cold, but research has

 However, taking dosages of 200 milligrams (mg) or more per day may benefit people who:

 - participate in extreme physical activity